Platform Guide

 A profitable Shopify shipping strategy starts with packaging discipline and predictable service rules.
 Map your top order profiles and assign a preferred service for each.

-Consistency in fulfillment execution improves ratings and repeat purchase behavior.
-Standardized packing and label quality matter as much as raw postage cost.
+Consistency in fulfillment improves reviews and repeat purchases.
+Standardized packing and clean label quality matter as much as raw postage cost.

-- Review late deliveries and claims by carrier every week.
+• Review late deliveries and claims by carrier every week and switch carriers on the lanes where one keeps losing.

 Common Mistakes to Avoid